swak/8th-ndn-hackathon.github.io/hacks.md

 **Tasks to accomplish**

-- Create a number of scripts (e.g., in R or python, etc.) that would enable further flexibility during the analysis of tracers’ output files.
+- Create a number of scripts (e.g., in R or python, etc.) that would enable further flexibility during the analysis of tracers' output files.
 The scripts should also automate the illustration of the analyzed metrics (e.g., by using ggplot2, numpy, etc.)
 - Submit the scripts to Gerrit for review (the goal is to get them merged to the master branch ASAP).
 - Demonstration of the illustration to the hackathon committee.

 **Knowledge Requirements**

-ndnSIM, python or R, c++
+ndnSIM, python or R, C++.

 **Expected Outcome**

-A set of scripts to automate the analysis and illustration of metrics collected using the ndnSIM tracers
+A set of scripts to automate the analysis and illustration of metrics collected using the ndnSIM tracers.

 ---